skurmus/Turkey-Vector-Maps/README.md

 # Turkey-Vector-Maps
 Area, centroid and population weighted vector maps of Turkey in IBBS4 to IBBS1 detail.

+(Quick note for those of you who want to map the 2018 elections: this set is missing two IBBS4 entities that were incorporated in August 2017.
+The Aksaray district has a new subdistrict which used to be a "belde" within the Merkez subdistrict before: Sultanhanı.
+The "belde" of Kemalpaşa that used to be a part of Artvin district's Hopa subdistrict also became a subdistrict.
+So if you are perfectionist, either get your GIS program out and carve these out--and please update this git if you do so, or add the results for these subsdistrcits together in your data set.
+If you are not a perfectionist, the difference is really smal, so you can basically ignore these:)

 The project has three directories:
 - Area: contains regular maps.
 - Centroid: contains centorids of geographical entities.